ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

-                                      name of the import source or if given it must be relative to and below the instance directory (Repeat as required) -e, --env NAME=VALUE                An environment variable for instance start-up (Repeat as required) -i, --include PRIORITY:[PATH|URL]   An include file in the format PRIORITY:[PATH|URL] (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          An attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
+                                      name of the import source or if given it must be relative to and below the instance directory (Repeat as required) -e, --env NAME=VALUE                Environment variable for instance start-up (Repeat as required) -i, --include PRIORITY:[PATH|URL]   An include file in the format PRIORITY:[PATH|URL] (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          Attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
                                       (Repeat as required, san only) -v, --variable [TYPE:]NAME=VALUE    A variable in the format [TYPE:]NAME=VALUE (Repeat as required, san only)
-      --header NAME=VALUE             An HTTP header in the format NAME=VALUE (Repeat as required)
+      --header NAME=VALUE             HTTP header in the format NAME=VALUE (Repeat as required)
 ```